Summer Maintenance Video

 Don’t overwater.
-In the active growing season, bermuda grass needs about 1 inch of water a week from natural rainfall or irrigation.
+In the active growing season, Discovery needs about 1 inch of water a week from natural rainfall or irrigation.
 If you apply any granular fertilizer or control product, you will need to water it in.
 This is a sufficient amount of water for the week.
 Overwatering may promote disease outbreak.
 Conduct an irrigation audit to evaluate how much water is being delivered to different areas of your lawn.

 Apply a pre-emergent herbicide when soil temperatures reach 55 degrees Fahrenheit.
 This will prevent summer annual weeds like crabgrass and goosegrass from plaguing your lawn and garden.
 Apply post-emergent herbicides in May as needed to control summer annual and perennial broadleaf weeds like white clover, knotweed, spurge and lespedeza.
 Products containing multiple broadleaf active ingredients are more effective in controlling broadleaf weeds.

 Apply a systemic fungicide at a preventive rate to keep disease from taking hold of your lawn.
 You may begin to see circular patches of brown or dead grass as your Discovery begins to green up.
 Do not apply fertilizer until you’ve applied a systemic fungicide at a curative rate and your grass has recovered.

 A Word of Caution for Newly Sodded Lawns